Long Melford to Sudbury Three Mills walk

-Before you start, if you have the time, visit magnificent Melford Hall - home of the Hyde Parker family, or have a coffee in the tea room .
-Then starting from the Melford Hall car park, turn right out of the gate, and keeping to the same side of the road, walk 2-300 yds passing the "Hare" Public House, until reaching the Cherry Lane Garden Centre.
-Entering the garden centre bear right just past the building entrance and look for the public footpath sign.
+Before you start, if you have the time, visit magnificent Melford Hall - home of the Hyde-Parker family, or have a coffee in the tea room .
+Then starting from the Melford Hall car park, turn right out of the gate, and keeping to the same side of the road, walk 600 metres until reaching until reaching the Cherry Lane Garden Centre.
+Entering the garden centre walk just past the building entrance and look for the public footpath sign in front of you.
 This is known as Hare Drift.

 Hare Drift continues along a concrete path until joining the main A134 Sudbury to Bury St. Edmund's road.
 The traffic on this road can be very fast, so crossing the road with great care go through the gate on the opposite side of the road, and turn immediately right, following the sign-posted path, known as Roydon Drift.
 Roydon Drift is an old green lane, now a bridleway leading to Acton Place.